Avoiding Wells Fargo's service fee

 - At least 10 transactions using your debit card

 - A $2000 daily minimum is just nuts.
-Some days I'd have that much, but not every day.
+Some days I will have that much, but not every day.

 - I get paid via checks, direct deposit is not an option.

-- I do not do much shopping and when I do I prefer to use either my Band of America credit card for it's rewards or plain cash.
+- I do not do much shopping and when I do I prefer to use either my Bank of America credit card for it's rewards or plain cash.

-Until recently I'd just been trying to ensure I always got in at least the 10 transactions.
-Typically this would mean making a few small purchases near the end of the month with my debit card just to get the transaction.
-This meant spending money I did not really want to spend.
+Until recently I would just try to ensure I always got in at least the 10 transactions.
+Typically I'd fall short and have to go make some small transactions near the end of the month, spending money I otherwise would not have spent.

 How I am avoiding the fee

 For the last couple of months I've been trying a new method of avoiding the fee while not having to spend money on small stuff I don't need.
-The downside is it ties up about $800 each month.
+The downside is it ties up about $800.
 The plus side is I can actually gain a little money each month.

 A few years ago I came across Treasury Direct.gov.
 They allow you to invest in treasury bills, notes, savings bonds, etc on your own rather than having to go through some financial institution.